2002 Daytona 500: Race summary

 As the field came down to the green, chaos ensued.
 A chain reaction began between the eighth and ninth positions after one driver missed a gear.
 Five cars were involved, including the defending Daytona 500 winner Michael Waltrip, who spun towards the pits and nearly hit the pace car being driven by Jay Leno.
 Up front, Marlin got a run on Gordon exiting the tri-oval, and managed to get his nose underneath the 24 car.
 Gordon threw a late block and spun across the nose of the Dodge, in almost a carbon copy of the incident between him and Harvick.
 Despite smoke caused by a damaged front right fender, Marlin beat Ward Burton back to the caution flag and maintained the lead, while Gordon rejoined at the tail of the lead lap.
 Rather than have the race finish under caution, the officials stopped the field on the backstretch so the track could be cleared by course officials and the drivers could race to the finish.

 Concerned about damage on his right front fender, Marlin got out of his car and tried to pull the fender away from the tire while the cars were stopped, and was told to stop by pace car driver Buster Auton.
 NASCAR deemed Marlin to be in breach of the rule forbidding any repair work during a red flag.
 When the cars restarted and pulled away under yellow, NASCAR penalized Marlin by sending him to the rear of the field.

-Burton inherited the lead for the 3-lap shootout, followed by fellow Virginia native Elliott Sadler and 1986 race winner Geoffrey Bodine.
+Burton inherited the lead for the 3-lap shootout, followed by fellow Virginia native Elliott Sadler and 1986 race winner Geoff Bodine.
 These three would remain pretty much single file to the finish, while a further eleven cars set about a frantic scrap from fourth on back.
 3-time 500 winner Dale Jarrett collided with Mark Martin upon taking the white flag and became yet another car to be sent spinning through the grass entering turn 1.
 Burton held off Sadler to claim the win, with Bodine finishing third just two years after a crash that nearly took his life in the Craftsman Truck Series' Daytona 250 at the same racetrack.
 Kurt Busch prevailed in the mad scrap for fourth, followed by Waltrip, Martin, top rookie Ryan Newman, the recovering cars of Marlin and Gordon, and Johnny Benson Jr.

 Burton's Daytona 500 win was the first for Dodge since Richard Petty's win in the 1974 race.

 This was Phoenix Racing's best finish until Brad Keselowski won the 2009 Aaron's 499 at Talladega.

 As of 2017, this has been the only Daytona 500 to feature more than one trio of brothers.
 All three Bodine brothers (Geoff, Brett, and Todd) had started the Daytona 500 together, as had all three Wallace brothers (Rusty, Mike, and Kenny), but never all three brothers from both families in the same year.